 When launching the Ring app, you can go into your Floodlight Cam, select “Device Settings” and then “Light Settings” to see the following lighting options:

-Whilst you can’t dim it down (which would probably be better), turning them off completely during a gathering would be better than having them randomly come on at full beam!
+Whilst you can’t dim down the original model (which would probably be better), turning them off completely during a gathering would be better than having them randomly come on at full beam!

 The second option – motion zones for lights – is also useful: